madhukargunda/docker-native-swarm/README.md

 - Docker swarm also provides the distributing the load in to different docker machines

-- In docker swarm will have the Manager and Workers
+- In docker swarm will have the Manager and Workers .

 - Manager Nodes responsibilites are

-        1.Maintaining the state of the containers
+        - 1.Maintaining the state of the containers.
-        2.Distributing the containers into different host machines 3.Mainting the state of the cluster
+        - 2.Distributing the containers into different host machines.
+        - 3.Mainting the state of the cluster.
-        3.Managment of the cluster
+        - 4.Managment of the cluster.
-            - Adding the Workers Nodes
+            - Adding the Workers Nodes.
-            - Removing the Worker Nodes
+            - Removing the Worker Nodes.

-- In production environment singel node manager is not prefered
+- In production environment singel node manager is not prefered.

-- In Production environment Multiple Manager nodes will be grouped in to one cluster and only one manager node is responsibile making decesions .This node called as Leader
+- In Production environment Multiple Manager nodes will be grouped in to one cluster and only one manager node is responsibile making decesions .This node called as Leader.

-- Only Leadernode will take the all the decesions and informed to the other Manager Nodes
+- Only Leadernode will take the all the decesions and informed to the other Manager Nodes.

 - When any of the situation Leader Node getting failed before updating the information to other Manager Nodes cluster will go inconsistent state.

      Ex :
-     When Leader Nodes adding the Worker node or other Manager Node in middle of the update Leader fails other Manager will not aware of the new changes and in future distributing newly added nodes will not be considered
+     When Leader Nodes adding the Worker node or other Manager Node in middle of the update Leader fails other Manager will not aware of the new changes and in future distributing newly added nodes will not be considered.

 - Docker uses the distributed raft consensus algorithoms to make cluster consistency.